Catterall/Lithe/README.md

 Purpose:
 -
 The purpose of Lithe is simple.
 There is an abundance of websites and web applications that all allow a user to generate a PNG file from LaTeX code - particulary when converting equations and formulas to LaTeX.
-However, I couldn't find any desktop applications that could be used offline to acheive the same purpose so - in typical programmer fashion - I just made my own.
+However, I'll be in need of a portfolio one day and so I decided to make a basic desktop version as my first ever project (well, over than *really* small things).
 Granted, it might not look as cool - or professional - as its contemparies, but as long as it is easily understood when looking at it; it's the functionality that counts.

 Installation Guide: